megashyam/PitchPulse-WorldCup2026/README.md

 ### External Data Sources

+### External Data Sources

-* **Live match state**: `worldcup26.ir`, polled every 30 seconds, providing score, status, kickoff time, and scorer text.
-Response shape varies (a bare list, or a `games`/`matches`/`data`/`fixtures` key) and is normalized to one shape before anything downstream sees it.
+* **Live match state**: `worldcup26.ir`, polled every 30 seconds to retrieve live scores, match status, kickoff time, and scorer information.
+Responses are normalized into a consistent internal format before entering the analytics pipeline.

-* **Historical match data**: StatsBomb Open Data, competition 43, seasons `[106, 3]` (WC 2022, WC 2018).
-Full shot/pass/pressure/card event streams, fetched on demand and reused across five paths: live-fixture proxying, RAG narrative extraction, tactical fingerprint indexing, momentum-model training, and the StatsBomb-proxy lineup fallback.
-The Elo calibration backtest is a lighter, sixth consumer of the same dataset — it uses only match-level scores, not the full event streams.
+* **Historical match data**: StatsBomb Open Data (World Cups 2018 & 2022).
+Provides full event streams for retrieval-augmented analysis, tactical fingerprint generation, momentum model training, lineup fallback, and historical evaluation.
+Match-level results are also used separately for Elo calibration.

-* **Market data**: The Odds API, fetched on demand and cached for 900 seconds.
-Per-bookmaker decimal odds for head-to-head markets, averaged into one consensus price per fixture before de-vigging.
+* **Market data**: The Odds API, refreshed on demand and cached for 15 minutes.
+Consensus bookmaker odds are aggregated and de-vigged before being used as the preferred pre-match probability source.

-* **Lineup data**: Zafronix roster API, API-Sports fixture lineups, and a StatsBomb-proxy starting-XI fallback, resolved in that order per request, with a PPDA-estimated formation as the final fallback when none of the three return usable data.
+* **Lineup data**: Player and formation information is resolved through multiple providers (Zafronix, API-Sports, and StatsBomb) with deterministic fallbacks when official lineups are unavailable.

-* **Social/search signals**: Mastodon, Bluesky, Google Trends, and Wikipedia, read concurrently every 60 seconds per tracked topic.
-The only category with its own dedicated normalization and detection pipeline, covered below.
+* **Social and search signals**: Mastodon, Bluesky, Google Trends, and Wikipedia are polled concurrently every 60 seconds to monitor emerging narratives and detect unusual public-interest spikes.

 ### External Signals

-1. Mastodon search, Bluesky `searchPosts`, Google Trends via `pytrends`, and Wikipedia's recent-changes feed are read concurrently for every tracked topic on a 60-second cadence.
+1. Mastodon, Bluesky, Google Trends, and Wikipedia are monitored concurrently every 60 seconds for each tracked topic.

-2. Any source that is unauthenticated, rate-limited, or unreachable substitutes a mock generator: a sine wave whose phase is deterministically seeded per topic, plus unseeded Gaussian noise.
-Only the baseline shape is reproducible per topic — the noise itself varies run to run.
-3. Each reading is converted into a per-source activity value — a rolling 24-hour post count for Mastodon, an unwindowed search-result count for Bluesky, a Google Trends index, and a true edits-per-minute rate for Wikipedia — and unified into one four-dimensional feature vector per topic per tick, tagged `"live"` or `"mock"` per source.
-4. That vector is appended to the topic's rolling 72-hour window and scored against a per-topic anomaly model, producing either a spike or an entry in the continuously-updated trending ranking.
+2. When a source is temporarily unavailable or rate-limited, deterministic synthetic activity is generated to preserve pipeline continuity during development and testing.

+3. Signals from all sources are normalized into a unified activity representation, allowing heterogeneous social, search, and edit activity to be compared on a common scale.

+4. A rolling historical window is maintained for each topic and evaluated by an anomaly-detection model to identify emerging spikes and continuously rank trending topics.

-5. Downstream consumers are the narrative agent (for retrieval-grounded generation) and the narrative API routes that serve the resulting feed to the frontend.
+5. The resulting trend signals are consumed by the narrative intelligence pipeline and exposed through the platform's narrative APIs for frontend visualization.

 ### Schemas

 **MatchState** (Pydantic, `api/schemas/schema.py`).
 Rebuilt every 30 seconds by `hybrid_producer.py`.
-Stored at `match:{id}:state`, TTL-scoped.
-The canonical object every worker, route, and agent reads.

 ```python
 class MatchState(BaseModel):